Azure/azure-sdk/docs/android/implementation.md

 * The response headers (redacted if not in the allow-list).
 * The time period between the first attempt of the request and the first byte of the body.

-{% include requirement/MUST id="android-logging-cancellations" %} log an message at the `Logger.info` level if a service call is cancelled.
+{% include requirement/MUST id="android-logging-cancellations" %} log a message at the `Logger.info` level if a service call is cancelled.
 The log should include:

 * The SDK provided request ID (see above).
 * The reason for the cancellation (if available).

-{% include requirement/MUST id="android-logging-exceptions" %} log exceptions thrown as a `Warning` level message.
-If the log level set to `Verbose`, append stack trace information to the message.
+{% include requirement/MUST id="android-logging-exceptions" %} log thrown exceptions at the `Logger.warning` level.
+If the log level is set to `debug`, append stack trace information to the message.

 {% include requirement/MUST id="android-logging-log-and-throw" %} throw all exceptions created within the client library code through the `ClientLogger.logAndThrow()` API.